Advanced BPMN concepts#

 ../_images/intermediate-events.svg

-In addition to start event, end event, and boundary event, BPMN has intermediate event too.
-The simplest use case for them is to use empty intermediate events for marking relevant business states in the process (as metrics like KPIs in later data analysis). intermediate-events.bpmn#
+In addition to start events, end events, and boundary events, BPMN defines intermediate events.
+A simple use case is inserting empty intermediate events to mark relevant business states in the process (later usable as metrics or KPI anchors in data analysis). intermediate-events.bpmn#

 Even more events#